datadryad/dryad-app/documentation/ror_transition.md

 To update these IDs to the new ROR values.

 If you would like to test this out on a different table, you can use that table name instead of `dcs_contributors` in the query below.
-Perhaps try on a backup table (see above on how to create backup of the current data).
-I tested this on the `dcs_contributors_test` table.
+Perhaps try on a copied table (see above on how to copy table contents) if you  want to see the results before doing it.
+You wouldn't want to do this on your backup table, though, since it would transform the data and no longer be a backup after that.

 ```sql
 UPDATE	dcs_contributors contrib